mrichards01/ProjectsSite/_posts/2019-03-10-java_memory_model.md

 </li>
 <li><b>CMS Collector (Concurrent Mark and Sweep)</b>: Like the Parallel Collector this uses multiple threads.
 This collector tries to limit the amount of time spent on stop the world operations but will run slower on average.
 Usually this collector requires both more cpu and heap memory in order to run steadily.
 This could be suitable for an always on server side environment where having no pauses are important to perceived performance.
 </li>
-<li><b>The G1 Collector (Garbage First)</b>: A more recent collector as of JDK 7 update 4, designed to replace the CMS collector and for machines with higher memory specifications.
-This collector will partition the heap into contiguous blocks in virtual memory.
+<li><b>The G1 Collector (Garbage First)</b>: A more recent collector as of JDK 7 update 4, designed to replace the CMS collector and for machines with higher memory specifications and thus this is the preferred collector going forward for server side environments.
+This collector comes with a high probability of meeting expected pause times at the expense of some throughput that a parallel GC may provide.
+Unlike CMS, this collector will partition the heap into contiguous, equally sized blocks in virtual memory each assigned to either Eden, Survivor or Old Generation duties.
+The main difference is that the heap is made up of many smaller blocks rather than large regions, providing more flexibility to allocate and remove objects.
 First a concurrent marking phase will take place, after which the collector will know which regions are mostly empty.
 These regions are collected first as they provide the best results to relinquishing memory and to fulfilling target pause times.
+This is different from other collectors where garbage is collected on a generational basis.
 As an intended improvement of the CMS Collector the use-case of this collector is similar.
 </li>
 </ul>